For other business related information on Latvia please see the following useful links:

 • European Union border with Russia, making it ideal for east/west trade.

-• Three ice-free international ports integrated with well developed transport infrastructure to the East, including a reliable and developed railway system (used by the U.S. and other NATO countries to deliver non-military supplies directly from ships through Latvian ports to Afganistan, and transit to eastern countries (regularly scheduled container block trains to Moscow and Kazakhstan).
+• Three ice-free international ports integrated with well developed transport infrastructure to the East, including a reliable and developed railway system (used by the U.S. and other NATO countries to deliver non-military supplies directly from ships through Latvian ports to Afghanistan, and transit to eastern countries (regularly scheduled container block trains to Moscow and Kazakhstan).

 • One of the fastest growing airports in Europe, leading air transportation hub in the region with more than 80 direct connections providing convenient accessibility for business and leisure travel.